 In February we hold an introductory presentation for prospective members.
 You can learn the history of the club, gain knowledge of the Silver King and how we promote ethical Tarpon catch and release.
 Subsequent meetings provide our members the detailed instruction on rod/reel selection, terminal tackle rigging, bait prep and on-water etiquette necessary to get your name in our record books.
-"Rookies" are encouraged to participate in the full spectrum of club activities including weekend on-water “hunts”, a picnic, and a “Special Pops” community service event.
+"Rookies" are encouraged to participate in the full spectrum of club activities including weekend on-water “hunts”, a picnic, and anything else the club decides to do.

 At our monthly meetings throughout the season we feature speakers on a variety of topics related to our Tarpon fishing passion as well as in-person updates of on-water action.

 Post season we have our Awards Banquet to celebrate the successes and highlight the flubs.

 Author Zane Grey in Tales of Swordfish and Tuna:

 "If we are to develop as Anglers who believe in Conservation and Sportsmanship, we must consider the fish - His right to Life and especially if he must be killed to do it without brutality.